pritamhazra21/youtube-clone/README.md

 # youtube-clone

-it is a clone of youtbe structure using html and css and the video thumbnails anr remder through youtube api
+it is a clone of youtube structure using html and css and the video thumbnails are and render through youtube api

 ![alt text](./img/demo.png)